Table of Contents

 When a creature is killed, its body remains on the pressure plate until it is skinned.
 Skinning a dinosaur is when they drop their various Rewards.
 The process of skinning the creatures is normally not a huge deal, but when you do so in an encounter with multiple dinosaurs it is still important to avoid the notice of any remaining dinosaurs while you skin their brethren.
 Don't skin a dino with its brother watching, that's just rude.

 Skinning a dinosaur takes 6 seconds, and awards both Hunter and Slayer experience based on the tier of the dinosaur being skinned.
-The amount of experience awarded is broken down in the table below along with their hunter mark and Dinosaur scale yields.
+The amount of experience awarded is broken down in the table below along with their Dinosaur scale yield.

 |Tier 1 Dinosaurs|